-Tolland's very strong local economy, benefiting from participation in a broad and diverse metropolitan statistical area (MSA), supports the rating.
-We think consistent financial performance, which has allowed for the maintenance of very strong reserves backed by a manageable debt-and-liability profile, proves rating stability.
+Tolland is a predominantly residential area that maintains very strong economic characteristics and benefits from participation in a broad and diverse metropolitan statistical area (MSA).
+The town's financial performance has stayed steady over several years, which has allowed for the maintenance of very strong reserves.
+The town also maintains a manageable debt and liability profile, with limited capital needs into the future.
+The town has very little pension and other postemployment benefits (OPEB) liabilities and its costs are very low and manageable.

-The rating reflects our opinion of the town's:
+The 'AAA' rating reflects our opinion of the town's:

-- Very strong local economy, primarily residential property tax base, with increasing commercial development; - Consistent finances, supporting very strong reserves; - · Robust, very strong management with strong financial-management policies and practices under our Financial Management Assessment (FMA) methodology and strong Institutional Framework, which continues to support strong finances; and

-• Moderate debt with limited retirement-plan liability due to a lack of a defined-benefit pension plan.
+- Very strong local economy and primarily residential property tax base, with increasing commercial development; - Consistent and stable finances, supporting very strong reserves; - · Robust, very strong management with strong financial management policies and practices under our Financial Management Assessment (FMA) methodology and a strong institutional framework, which continues to support strong finances; and - · Low debt burden, with minimal retirement plan liabilities due to a lack of a defined-benefit pension plan.